tkoskine/ahven/doc/manual/en/source/api-ahven-results.rst

    function Skipped_Count (Collection : Result_Collection) return Natural;

-Return the amount of skipped tests in the colleciton.
+Return the amount of skipped tests in the collection.
 Tests in child collections are included.

 Get_Test_Name